-About buying tickets for a Real Madrid CF match
+About buying football tickets for Real Madrid CF

 The ticket prices of a Real Madrid match will vary depending on the category of the game.
 Seats for the biggest games, such as el Clasico against FC Barcelona or a Champions League knockout phase match, are much more expensive than matches against other domestic sides such as Real Sociedad or Granada.

-What are the Prices for a Match at the Santiago Bernabéu
+What are the prices for Real Madrid home match at the Bernabéu?